mmuchsin/operationalizing-ml-project/README.md

 #### Training and Deployment
 #### Single Instance
-because ml.g4dn.xlarge spot instance is not available in the provided account. cpu optimized instance ml.c5.2xlarge spot instance $0.0751/h normal price $0.204/h
+I tried to use a spot instance for this single instance training.
+And the cheapest spot instance available in this account is `ml.c5.2xlarge` because ml.g4dn.xlarge spot instance is not available in the provided account. cpu optimized instance ml.c5.2xlarge spot instance $0.0751/h normal price $0.204/h